prmr/SoftwareDesign/modules/Module-07.md

 ### Template Method Design Pattern

 One not uncommon situation with inheritance is where some code is common for all subclasses, except for some small parts of an algorithm that vary from subclass to subclass.
-Because parts of the code is common, it will benefit from being "moved up" to the super-class so that it can be reused and so that the design is robust to errors caused by inconsistently re-implementing common behavior.
-However, because the code needs information from subclasses, it cannot be completely implemented in the super-class.
-The solution to this problem is to put all the common code in the super-class, and to define some "hooks" to allow sub-classes to provide specialized functionality.
+Because parts of the code is common, it will benefit from being "moved up" to the superclass so that it can be reused and so that the design is robust to errors caused by inconsistently re-implementing common behavior.
+However, because the code needs information from subclasses, it cannot be completely implemented in the superclass.
+The solution to this problem is to put all the common code in the superclass, and to define some "hooks" to allow subclasses to provide specialized functionality.
 This idea is called the Template Method design pattern.
 The name relates to the fact that the common method in the superclass is a "template", that gets "instantiated" differently for each subclass.
 The "steps" are defined as non-private (so overridable) methods in the superclass.

 Let's illustrate the situation with the example of `Figure.draw(Graphics)`, from the design in the above section.
-Assume that in that particular design, a Figure is observable (in the sense of the Observer design pattern), and drawing a figure involves three three steps:
+Assume that in that particular design, a figure is observable (in the sense of the Observer design pattern), and drawing a figure involves three three steps:

 1. Invalidating the bounding box for the figure (so the canvas can be efficiently refreshed);
 2. Actually drawing the figure (using graphics primitives such as `drawLine`, etc.);
 3. Notifying observers that the figure was drawn.

-Here the first and last steps *should always happen in the same way*, but obviously the second step will depend from figure to figure.
+Here the first and last steps *should always happen in the same way*, but obviously the second step will depend on the actual concrete figure.
 To realize a solution, we capture the first and third steps as private methods in `AbstractFigure` (`BasicFigure` on the diagram).
 Assume that the code to complete these two operations can be entirely written in the superclass.
 The code of the `AbstractFigure` class would thus start to look like:

 ```java
 public AbstractFigure implements Figure